google/best/README.md

 testing.
 Best generally tries to ensure the order of outputs is deterministic with multiple threads, but the order of per-alignment stats is arbitrary unless only one thread is used.

+### Disclaimer

+This is not an official Google product.

+The code is not intended for use in any clinical settings.
+It is not intended to be a medical device and is not intended for clinical use of any kind, including but not limited to diagnosis or prognosis.

+No representations or warranties are made with regards to the accuracy of results generated.
+User or licensee is responsible for verifying and validating accuracy when using this tool.